Please read the "About Us" section

 Welcome to Wee Childcare.
 This handbook has been created to outline expectations and answer as many questions as possible.
 This handbook covers our childcare philosophies, business policies, and expectations.
 Please read this handbook carefully, and feel free to discuss with a staff member any questions that you may have.

 Wee Childcare is committed to creating a safe, warm, loving environment for children where they can learn and grow physically, emotionally, creatively, intellectually, and socially at their own pace.
-We want to help your child increase their confidence, and self-esteem by treating them as unique individuals and allowing them to express themselves in a variety of facets.
+We want to help your child increase their confidence, and self-esteem by treating them as unique individuals and allowing them to express themselves in a variety of ways.
 We strive to make your child’s time at daycare the best experience it can be for them as well as you, the parents.

 We are committed to supporting families by maintaining open communication and encourage parental involvement in our programming and care activities.
 Our objective is to care for your child the same way you would.